TasoOneAsia/t-notify/README.md

 **Available Client Events (Server-Side)**

-*SendTextAlert* - Send a alert styled notification with just a message, no title, no image.

-*SendAny* - Send a custom notification according to parameters chosen by you.

-*SendImage* - Send a image with an optional title

 * SendTextAlert | ( style, message, duration, sound )
 	* Style STRING (Required) - One of the available styles as listed above.
 	* Message STRING (Required) - Message to display in the notification.